The Two Synod Solution

 administrative staff, the Presbytery

-consultation with their respective
+shall, with their respective

 Primary Synod (Westminster or

-Auburn) and Sub-Synod, and following
+Auburn) and Sub-Synod, follow

 their Primary Synod's (Auburn or